 • both the individual's and partner's ATI for any period they were a member of a couple (1.1.M.50).

-Example: Gayle receives FTB for the whole of the last financial year.
+Example: Gayle receives FTB for the whole of the last income year.
 She is partnered to Gordon for the period 1 July to 30 September, single for the period 1 October to 31 December, and partnered to Brian for the period 1 January to 30 June.
 Gayle's actual ATI for this year is $10,000, Gordon's income is $20,000 and Brian's income is $8,000.
 The ATI for Gayle's FTB for each period is as follows.

 Period FTB Part A FTB Part B Child care subsidy